Answers for your questions

 No. The classes are designed to benefit all levels of physical ability.
 The warm-up exercises can be tailored to give a light or heavy workout with just a slight modification in body position for each exercise.
 In the learning groups, you can put as much power into each technique as your body allows.
 As you develop more strength and flexibility, you can easily increase the intensity of each class to get more out of it.

-I have a chronic injury.
-Can I still do Shaolin Kung Fu?
+I have a chronic injury and/or mobility issues.
+Can I still do Shaolin Kung Fu and Tai Chi?

 Certainly.
 You can modify the warm-ups and techniques to gently work the injured parts, and by working out the rest of the body, you increase overall blood circulation to help heal long term or chronic problems.
 After a few months, most students see an improvement to the injured area, and in some cases even complete recovery!